andychase/gbajs2/README.md

 docker compose up --build
 ```

-* Once docker has created the containers, the webserver will be available at https://localhost
+* Once docker has created the containers, the web server will be available at https://localhost

 * The Admin UI can be found at https://localhost/admin
     * The default password for all admin users is `admin`, **please log in to the admin portal and change the default passwords immediately**